How to Fix a Leaky Faucet: Step-by-Step DIY Repair Guide

 • Bucket or towel (to catch water)

-• Cleaning supplies (if dealing with mineral deposits)
+• Cleaning supplies (for mineral deposits)

 Repairing Different Types of Faucet Leaks